-Homeopathy works brilliantly for human health problems but did you know it works just at well for animals?
+Homeopathy works brilliantly for human health problems.
+Did you know it works just at well for animals?

 The disappearing lipoma of Actium the budgerigar is just one example.
 Take a look at his story and photographs – you’ll be amazed at what happened.

 Essentially, Actium had a lump.
-Those who keep birds, especially budgerigars, know they are prone to fatty tumours called lipomas, particularly when fed a seed-only diet.
-Because the bird’s feathers can hide the tumours in the early stage it can take a while before the owner realises that their pet isn’t just becoming plump: rather, something is actually growing.
-That’s what happened to Actium.
-By the time I saw the tumour parting his feathers it was already at an advanced stage.
+Those who keep birds (especially budgerigars) know they are prone to fatty tumours called lipomas, particularly when fed a seed-only diet.
+Because the bird’s feathers hide the tumours, it can take a while before the owner realises that their pet isn’t just becoming plump: rather, something is actually growing.
+This is exactly what happened to Actium: when I saw the tumour poking through his feathers, it was already at an advanced stage!

-I dutifully marched Actium off to a vet who had both good and bad news.
-The good news was that the tumour was not causing him any pain.
-The bad news was that it would continue to grow and though the vet could operate the chance of Actium surviving was low.
-He could either bleed to death (budgies have very little blood), or die from the effects of the anaesthetic.
+I dutifully brought Actium to a vet, who had both good and bad news.
+The tumour was not causing him any pain.
+However, it would continue to grow, and even though the vet could operate, Actium had slim chances of survival.
+He would likely either bleed to death (budgies have very little blood), or die from the effects of the anaesthetic.
 On top of this, surgery would cost hundreds of dollars.

-The irony of spending $300 or more for the slim chance of saving a $20 budgie was not lost on my family but Actium was a much-loved companion.
+The irony of spending $300 or more to operate on a $20 budgie was not lost on my family, but Actium was a much-loved companion.
 Having him ‘put to sleep’ just didn’t seem like an option.